TechStudent10/BasicServerAndClient/README.md

 `encoding`: The encoding for encoding and decoding messages [utf-8].

-Use the listen method to activate your server
+Use the listen method to activate your server.

 ---